AviatrixSystems/Docs/HowTos/transit_gateway_external_device_bgp_over_gre_high_performance_workflow.rst

 	- Follow this step `Attach Spoke Gateways to Transit Network <https://docs.aviatrix.com/HowTos/transit_firenet_workflow_aws.html#step-4-attach-spoke-gateways-to-transit-network>`_ to attach Aviatrix Spoke Gateways to Aviatrix Transit Gateways in AWS

-Workflow on establishing connectivity between Edge router and Aviatrix Transit Gateway to form GRE tunnel
+3. Build connectivity between Edge router and Aviatrix Transit Gateway
 ==========================================================================================================

 Cisco ASR is used as an Edge router in this example.
-Please adjust the topology depending on your requirements.

 Step 3.1.
 Check whether Edge Router has learned AWS Transit VPC CIDR via the BGP session between Edge router and AWS Direct Connect
 -----------------------------------------------------------------------------------------------------------------------------------